percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 This section provides an example message flow to help clarify the procedures described later in this document.
-It is necessary that the key distributor and media distributor establish a mutually authenticated DTLS association for the purpose of sending tunneled messages, though the complete DTLS handshake for the tunnel is not shown in (#fig-message-flow) since there is nothing new this document introduces with regard to those procedures.
+It is necessary that the key distributor and media distributor establish a mutually authenticated TLS association for the purpose of sending tunneled messages, though the complete TLS handshake for the tunnel is not shown in (#fig-message-flow) since there is nothing new this document introduces with regard to those procedures.